-It’s good to do some research about the customs of the place you intend to visit.
-I picked up a few tips and thought I’d share it with you guys.
-Hopefully this will help you when you visit Salzburg.
+It’s always a good idea to research the customs of the place you plan to visit.
+I picked up a few tips during my time in Salzburg, and I thought I’d share them with you.
+Hopefully, these will help you make the most of your visit to this beautiful city.

 1. Early bird gets the worm